SamLau95/gmis-flask-reddit/README.md

 # gmis-freddit

-A minimal Flask app managed by uv.
+A minimal Flask app clone of Reddit.

 ## Requirements